heiku-jiqu/sparkDetection/DESIGN.md

 from our consuming ingestion services.

 Some considerations for the message broker, specifically Kafka:
-  - Since this is the point of interface, the availability of this system is very important and it should have better uptimes than both the producer and consumer.
+  - Since this is the point of interface between systems, the uptime of this system is very important, it should have better uptimes than both the producer and consumer.
   - Retention time of Topic: 1 week ~ 1 month of retention period for our situation to balance replayability (in case we need to re-read the topic) and storage requirements (too many events).
   - Partitioning of the Topic: Need to have high enough partition # to account for growth and for parallelism.